vichaikj/crosshair-overlay/README.md

 # Crosshair overlay
-Display a green crosshair overlay
+Display a crosshair overlay with preset selectable sizes and colors

 # If you just want the crosshair
 A **crosshair.exe** file is available in the **build** folder.